WooCommerce module overview

 Use the WooCommerce module to insert WooCommerce content into any page.

 Here are some ways you can use the WooCommerce module to display products on regular pages.
-Note that the WooCommerce module comes with standard Page Builder – you don't need to have Beaver Themer installed to implement these ideas.
+Note that the WooCommerce module comes with the Beaver Builder plugin – you don't need to have Beaver Themer installed to implement these ideas.

 - Display a single product